this project / page is under construction

 - Mundorf AMT 1908c Air Motion Transformer for all frequencies above 7kHz

-In contrast to the original system I have only a mono subwoofer in use, this is more than enough for my small listening room.
+In contrast to the original system I have a mono subwoofer in use, this is more than enough for my small listening room.

 All informations to assemble a RiPol you find on my page for this really exceptional subwoofer.

 Meanwhile I operate the RiPol without the passive compensation circuit.
 The two 30cm drivers are thus directly connected to my Hypex power amplifier.
 A suppression of the resonant frequencies from about 250Hz is no longer necessary by using the FIR filters.